Two Search Patterns

 - Agent calls Search Tools to find relevant actions

-- Search Tools fetches tool definitions from MCP and ranks them via the Semantic Search API
+- Search Tools discovers available connectors and tool schemas via MCP, then ranks actions via the Semantic Search API

 - Agent receives a ranked